-Initial construction work on the Hong Kong was started on December 24 2015.
+Initial construction work on Hong Kong was started on December 24 2015.
 The huge ship was launched just over a year later on 31 December 2016.

-The Hong Kong was built for a very specific purpose to serve the on the route to Northern Europe from Shanghai, Singapore, Xiamen, Yantian and Ningbo.
+The Hong Kong was built for a very specific purpose to serve on the route to Northern Europe from Shanghai, Singapore, Xiamen, Yantian and Ningbo.
 The vessel’s route will take it through the Suez Canal to Felixstowe in the UK, Rotterdam in Holland, Wilhelmshaven in Germany and Gdansk in Poland.
 Round trips of approximately 77 days are planned.

 The Hong Kong’s maiden voyage saw her put in at Felixstowe, her last stop, in June 2017.
 The giant ship attracted national media coverage and thousands of locals arrived to watch her put in.
 The visit of the Hong Kong to Felixstowe was significant and historic not just because of its size and capacity, but because it was the first vessel of the Ocean Alliance to put in at Felixstowe for 17 years.
-The Ocean Alliance is an operational agreement between the largest operators of shipping, and OOCL are members of that alliance.
+The Ocean Alliance is an operational agreement between the largest operators of shipping, and OOCL is members of that alliance.